tim96/docker-symfony/README.md

 Symfony docker compose environment
 ==========================

-Docker compose configuration for running Symfony 4 (PHP 7.3 / Mysql 5.7 / Nginx 16.0).
+Docker compose configuration for running Symfony 4 (PHP 8.0 / Nginx 18.0).

 You can using it with nginx reverse proxy with https certifactes and etc.
 https://github.com/tim96/Reverse-proxy